 A Guide to Managing Vermis Syndrome Effectively

-The cerebellum in our brain is responsible for balance, coordination, motor movements, and behavior.
+The cerebellum in our brain is responsible for balance, coordination, motor movements, and behaviour.
 The central region connecting the two hemispheres of the cerebellum is called the vermis.
 Damage or malfunction of this strip of tissue can lead to loss of motor function, intellectual disability, and other neurological disorders.

 Read on to learn about vermis syndrome, its causes and treatments, and other details.